Date: late 2013 – 2017

-Research for this project aims to fill this gap in knowledge by offering in-depth academic analysis of several key areas of low-carbon innovation that acknowledges these key issues.
-It seeks to inform policymakers and stakeholders on opportunities for prospective low-carbon transitions, and optimising their global impact, as well as advancing knowledge of contemporary low-carbon innovation in China beyond.
+Research for this project aims to fill this gap in knowledge by offering in-depth academic analysis of several key areas of low-carbon innovation.
+It seeks to identify opportunities for prospective low-carbon transitions, and to optimise their global impact, as well as to share knowledge of contemporary low-carbon innovation beyond China.

-There will be a clear project focus on impact, communications and engagement, strengthened through collaboration with the STEPS Centre ICE Unit, the Work Foundation and ChinaDialogue.net.
+The project focuses on sharing findings from the research more widely by collaborating with the STEPS Centre Information Communications and Engagement Unit and ChinaDialogue.net.
 The project is funded by the Economic and Social Research Council (ESRC).

 - Co-Investigator and Lead Co-ordinator: Dr. David Tyfield, CeMoRe, Lancaster University, UK

 - Co-Investigator: Dr. Frauke Urban, School of Oriental and African Studies (SOAS), UK